 The engine is stopped by switching off the ignition.
+(Move the ignition switch to stopposition.)

 Carburettor

 Functioning, Basic setting, Final setting

 WARNING!
 Do not start the saw without the bar, chain and clutch cover (chain brake) assembled.
 If you do, the clutch might come loose and cause severe injuries.